 - Accounting Supervisor

-An accounting supervisor oversees the work of a small accounting team.
+Accounting supervisors oversee a small accounting team.
 They may also take responsibility for customer service in a small company.
 These professionals review financial information, verify its accuracy, and prepare relevant reports for management.
 They also maintain extensive documentation of their team's work to comply with regulatory requirements.

 - Accounts Payable Clerk